- Overview of Ulcerative Colitis

 - Ulcerative Colitis Treatment

-More and more people are researching SEROVERA® for ulcerative colitis — they do this to educate themselves and potentially avoid health problems caused by prescription and over the counter drugs designed as ulcerative colitis treatments.
+More and more people are researching ulcerative colitis (UC) — they do this to educate themselves and potentially avoid health problems caused by prescription and over the counter drugs designed as ulcerative colitis treatments.
 Unfortunately, mostulcerative colitis drugs are synthetic and can cause an array of defects and side-effects.

 Before we begin the educational coverage of Ulcerative colitis, and if this is your first time here, we’d like to welcome you.
 This page is dedicated to helping you learn and better understand ulcerative colitis.
 We firmly believe expanding your understanding of UC is the first step in over coming it.